 Who can access files?: Unix recognizes three categories of users of files, e.g. user (usually the user who created it and owns it), the group, and others.
 The owner may be a person or a program (usually an application or a system-based utility).
 The notion of "group" comes from software engineering and denotes a team effort.
 The basic concept is that users in a group may share files for a common project.
 Group members often need to share files to support each other's activity.
 Others has the connotation of public usage as in the example above.
 Unix organizes access as a three bit information for each i.e. owner, group, and others.
 So the access rights are defined by 9 bits as rwx rwx rwx respectively for owner, group and others.
 The rwx can be defined as an octal number too.
-If all bits are set then we have a pattern 111 111 111 (or 777 in octal) which means the owner has read, write, and execute rights, and the group to which he belongs has also read, write and execute rights, and others have read, write and execute rights as well.
-A pattern of 111 110 100 (or 764 octal, also denoted as rwx rw- r--) means the owner has read, write, and execute permissions; the group has read and write permissions but no execute permission and others have only the read permission.
+If all bits are set then we have a pattern 111 111 111 (or 777 in octal) which means the owner has read, write, and execute rights, and the group to which he belongs has also read, write and execute rights, also denoted as rwx rw- r--) means the owner has read, write, and execute permissions but no execute permission and others have only the read permission.
 Note that Unix grouppermissions are for all or none.
 Windows 2000 and NTFS permit a greater degree of refinement on a group of users.
 Linux allows individual users to make up groups.